isabella232/advertising-cloud.en/help/dsp/inventory/future-tbd/private-inventory-about.md

 ## Deal Reporting

-On the main feed management page at DSP > Private Inventory > Analytics, you can access more than 30 metrics, ranging from impressions and costs, to completion rates and click throughs to conversions, broken out by publisher and feed.
+On the main feed management page at DSP > Private Inventory > Analytics, you can access more than 30 metrics, ranging from impressions and costs, to completion rates and click-throughs to conversions, broken out by publisher and feed.

 <!-- screen shot -->